Salem Municipality: History

 Like the rest of the areas around Lake Mälaren, Salem has a significant amount of ancient remains, as far back as the Stone Age.
 The church of Salem traces its foundation to the 12th century.
+The oldest historical monument in Salem is a church that dates back to the early 12th century.

-Just like its eastern municipal neighbour Botkyrka, Salem traces its history back to the legendary Saint Botvid, who lived in the area sometime between 1050-1120.
+Just like its eastern municipal neighbour Botkyrka, Salem traces its history back to the legendary Saint Botvid, who lived in the area sometime between 1050 and 1120.
 In the medieval tradition, a spring would always be found in connection to the death of a saint.
 According to legend, when the remains of Saint Botvid were transported to the church in today's Botkyrka, the casket was temporarily put down near the shore of Lake Bornsjön, where a spring poured up.
 It continues to provide clear water to this day.
+The parish name "Slaem" was mentioned for the first time in a letter written by King Magnus Ladulås in 1283.
+The current name (inspired by the one in the Bible) of the municipality became commonly used during the 17th century, although it was referenced 50 years earlier.

 Today

-Salem was united with the municipality of Botkyrka during the Swedish municipal reform between 1971-1974.
+Salem was united with the municipality of Botkyrka during the Swedish municipal reform between 1971 and 1974.
 However, in 1983, after energetic protests, they were split apart, and Salem became the 14th smallest municipality by area in the country.

 Salem is served by one station, Rönninge, on the commuter train line between Södertälje and Märsta via Stockholm.
 There are also a good network of bus lines.

 The number of people in Salem is about 30% less during day time due to that it has the biggest percentage of people in Stockholm county that work outside own municipal.